Preparing for UvA Matching

 UvA Matching takes place after you have chosen a degree programme and submitted your enrolment application.
 The matching process helps you to test whether you have made the right choice.

 How do I register for UvA Matching?

-Once you have submitted the enrolment application through Studielink, you will receive an email from the UvA containing your UvAnetID.
-You can login to the Self Service/personal dashboard, where you can register for UvA Matching.
+Once you have submitted the enrolment request through Studielink, you will receive an email from the UvA containing your UvAnetID.
+You can then to your Enrolment Checklist, where you can register for UvA Matching.

 Can I take part in UvA Matching for more than one degree programme?

 Yes, if you have applied for more than one non-selective UvA programme via Studielink, you can take part in Matching for each of these programmes.